MjMcCarthy23/MjMcCarthy23/README.md

 - I am constantly trying to learn more about programing, and this page is going to be used to document the new things I learn!

-- Currently I'm trying to learn more about C++, it's a challenging language but I believe it is helping me gain a better core understanding of programming.
+- Currently I'm trying to learn more about C++, it's a challenging language but I believe it is helping me gain a better core understanding of programming logic.
-  Especially with regards to how code interacts with memory.

 - My code can always be better so any sugggestions on improvment are welcome!